bio-tools/biotoolsDocs/api_reference.rst

 Public
 """"""
 Public resource can be modified by any user registered in the system.
-In order to set this kind of permission, add the following info to the resource data:
+In order to set this kind of permission, add the following info into the resource data:

 .. code-block:: text